Home haemodialysis

 Home haemodialysis is a flexible treatment option for kidney disease.
 But there are considerations - make sure it's right for you.

 When it comes to dialysis treatment, it’s important that you choose the method right for you.
-As dialysis can be such a time-consuming process, many people choose to do their haemodialysis at home.
-This can offer more flexibility in terms of when you do your dialysis and how many hours you do, particularly as doing additional hours is better for your health.
+As dialysis can be such a time-consuming process, many people choose to do their haemodialysis at home instead of in a centre.
+Home haemodialysis offers flexibility, allowing you to organise your sessions around your lifestyle rather than scheduling at a satellite or hospital dialysis unit.

 Equipment is provided to your home free of charge, however, you still need to take into consideration the initial costs like installing a new plumbing set up, and ongoing costs such as increased water and electricity bills.
 You may be eligible for financial support from the government.

 Not everyone’s home is suitable for haemodialysis, so if you’re considering it, you should learn as much as you can.
-Our introduction to booklet series featuring home haemodialysis is a great place to start.
+Our ‘Introduction to…’ series featuring home haemodialysis is a great place to start.

 As mentioned, undergoing your haemodialysis at home can offer you greater flexibility.
 You’ll need to undergo this type of dialysis at least three times a week, with each session lasting four to five hours.
 You can also do it overnight while you sleep, which can be more comfortable to do in your own home.

-Many people alternate their haemodialysis treatment every second day, equaling a total of four sessions a week.
+Many people alternate their haemodialysis treatment every second day, equalling a total of four sessions a week.

 Additional resources